spatial-model-editor/spatial-model-editor/docs/reference/pixel.rst

 .. figure:: img/runtime.png
    :alt: runtime of the RK integrators

    An example of the runtime of the RK integrators as a function of the relative error on the final solution.
+The higher order integrators offer better performance if a very accurate solution is required, but at lower accuracy the lower order integrators are much faster.

 Boundary Conditions
 -------------------